Sales and Services Tax in Malaysia

 Difference between Sales and Services Tax and GST in Malaysia

-Here are the differences between the former GST system in Malaysia and the new SST system which is currently being enforced:
+Here are the differences between the former GST system in Malaysia and the new SST system which is currently enforcing:

 GST in Malaysia SST in Malaysia